ami-iit/hippopt/README.md

-# stepwise
+# hippopt
-### A Python-based Trajectory Optimization Framework
+### HIghly Pythonized Planning and OPTimization framework

-StepWise is an open-source framework for generating whole-body trajectories for legged robots, with a focus on direct transcription of optimal control problems solved with multiple-shooting methods.
+hippopt is an open-source framework for generating whole-body trajectories for legged robots, with a focus on direct transcription of optimal control problems solved with multiple-shooting methods.
 The framework takes as input the robot model and generates optimized trajectories that include both kinematic and dynamic quantities.

 ## Features